National anthem of Moldova

-For a short period of time in the early 1990s, the national anthem of Moldova was "Deșteaptă-te, române!", which was and remains the national anthem of Romania.
+For a brief period of time in the early 1990s, the national anthem of Moldova was "Deșteaptă-te, române!", which was and remains the national anthem of Romania.
 The lyrics were written by Alexei Mateevici (1888–1917) a month before his death.
 Mateevici contributed significantly to the national emancipation of Bessarabia.
 The music was composed by Alexandru Cristea.

 Lyrics

+The focus of "Limba noastră" is language, hence its namesake; in this case, the official language of Moldova, namely Romanian.

+The Constitution of Moldova refers to the country's official language as Romanian, and similarly in December 2013, a decision of the Constitutional Court of Moldova ruled that the Declaration of Independence takes precedence over the Constitution and that the state language is therefore Romanian.
+In Transnistria and by older populations, however, the language is often referred to as Moldovan.
+Additionally, in Transnistria, the Moldovan Cyrillic alphabet is still used, and the Russian language is spoken by a majority in the region.